Central Sterile Processing Technician

-The major tasks of a Central Sterile Processing Technician’s role are to process and sterilize equipment and supplies from the operating suites and nursing units of hospitals.
-These medical professionals are specially trained in the proper care, cleaning, decontamination and sterilization of all surgical instrumentation.
+The major tasks of the Central Sterile Processing Technician (CSPT) role are to process and sterilize equipment and supplies from the operating suites and nursing units of the hospital.
+These medical professionals are specially trained in the proper care, cleaning, decontamination, and sterilization of all surgical instrumentation.

-The CPT may also be involved in preparing and packaging specialized medical equipment for patient use in various areas of the facilities.
-Often Sterile Tech’s will operate and service advanced decontamination and disinfecting apparatus such as ultrasonic washers, steam autoclaves, liquid based washer/disinfectors and vaporized hydrogen peroxide sterilization systems.
+The CSPT may also be involved in preparing and packaging specialized medical equipment for patient use in various areas of the facility.
+Often, the CSPT will operate and service advanced decontamination and disinfecting apparatus such as ultrasonic washers, steam autoclaves, liquid based washer/disinfectors, and vaporized hydrogen peroxide sterilization systems.

-Technicians also take equipment inventory; maintain accurate sterilization records, report repairs and monitor records.
-CPT’s follow strict aseptic protocols to ensure that they maintain a clean and safe environment.
+Technicians take equipment inventory, maintain accurate sterilization records, report repairs, and monitor records.
+CSPTs follow strict aseptic protocols to ensure that they maintain a clean and safe environment.
 They play an essential role in patient safety and infection control.

-Following successful completion of the class the student will be eligible to take the Sterile Processing Technician, National Exam through NCCA.
+Following successful completion of the class, the student will be eligible to take the CSPDT national exam through the NCCA.

-Financial assistance through the Workforce Investment Act (WIA) is available on a limited basis for students who qualify.
-These funds may assist with registration fees, books, and required supplies.
-To apply, visit the Kenneth B. Hurst Continuing Education Building, Room 109 or call (910) 938-6309.
+Financial assistance through the Workforce Innovation and Opportunity Act is available for students who qualify.
+These funds may assist with registration fees, books, required supplies, and national/state exams.

 For more information, see the Continuing Education Financial Assistance page.